The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/mage.md

 ***Equipment***
 - Eyes that glow an unnatural color and grant night vision - 1 slot
-- Skull of a daemon - 0 slots
+- Skull of a daemon - trivial
 - Grimoire - 2 slots, 1 spell

 ***Talents***: Arcane, Rituals, Bargaining